-The trek begins from Trisuli after getting there from Kathmandu by bus.
+The trek begins in Trisuli after getting there from Kathmandu by bus.
 From here, your hike is along the River Trishuli (meaning trident in Nepali) to Baran Gurun.
 The next stop for the night is Charan Pahadi.
-Then it is onto Arughat Bazaar, a tranquil town surrounded by verdure hills on all four sides.
+Then it is onto Arughat Bazaar, a tranquil town surrounded by verdant hills on all four sides.

-From here it is onto Soti and Machha Khola for the next two days.
+From here, it is onto Soti and Machha Khola for the next two days.
 Khola means stream in the local language and Machha, fish.
-This means only one thing – plenty of freshwater fish to eat on the way.
-Then it is Jagat, a village development committee.
-After which, it is Pangsing, and then Deng, Ghap, and Lo.
-From Lo, it is onto Sama Gompa where you get the taste of Buddhist culture and tradition local inhabitants.
+This means only one thing-plenty of freshwater fish to eat on the way.
+Then there is Jagat, a village development committee.
+After that, it is Pangsing, and then Deng, Ghap, and Lo.
+From Lo, it is onto Sama Gompa, where you get a taste of Buddhist culture and the traditions of the local inhabitants.

-Then we hit Guest House and rest and acclimatize to the high altitude at 4450 metres.
-It is here the view of Manaslu is strong, we stop at Tanbuche, Karche, Tal meaning pond, and back at Jagat.
+Then we hit the guest house to rest and acclimatize to the high altitude at 4450 metres.
+It is here that the view of Manaslu is strong.
+We stop at Tanbuche, Karche, Tal, meaning pond, and back at Jagat.
 From Jagat, it is Khudi and Bhote in order for our bus ride back to Kathmandu.